GMO Impossible Burger Tests 11X Higher for Glyphosate Weed Killer Residue than Beyond Meat Burger

-Soy, sugar and cotton are commonly sprayed with glyphosate herbicides as a drying agent before harvesting.
+Soy, sugar, and cotton are commonly sprayed with glyphosate herbicides as a drying agent before harvesting.
 The “natural” product - which could contain more than 80% GMO ingredients- also contains potatoes, which may be genetically modified, and could also absorb the chemical through the soil after pre-planting herbicide applications.
-Glyphosate does not wash, dry, or cook off and was listed on the Prop 65 California EPA list of carcinogens in 2017.
+Glyphosate does not wash, dry, or cook-off and was listed on the Prop 65 California EPA list of carcinogens in 2017.

-Glyphosate herbicides have not only been proven to be carcinogenic, but they are also neurotoxic, endocrine disrupting, cause DNA damage and liver disease at ultra low levels, lower than what was found in the Impossible Burger.
+Glyphosate herbicides have not only been proven to be carcinogenic, but they are also neurotoxic, endocrine disrupting, cause DNA damage and liver disease at ultra-low levels, lower than what was found in the Impossible Burger.

 Glyphosate herbicide is also widely sprayed on animal feed, which harms the health of animals, so supporting the use of this herbicide by consuming the Impossible Burger and other non-organic products is an animal welfare issue as well.

-The impact glyphosate and GMO products can no longer be ignored.
+The impact glyphosate and GMO have on products can no longer be ignored.
 Honeycutt considers, “If Bayer goes bankrupt due to the outcome of about 14,000 lawsuits filed against them for the carcinogenic effects of glyphosate herbicides, who will become liable for harm to the public?
 I wonder if it will be retailers and food brands who continue to expose the public to toxic glyphosate herbicides.”

-Moms Across America calls upon consumers to ask their restaurant and grocery stores not to sell this product and to sell/buy/eat whole, organic, plant based, real food instead.
+Moms Across America calls upon consumers to ask their restaurant and grocery stores not to sell this product and to sell/buy/eat whole, organic, plant-based, real food instead.
 They also request public comments be made to the EPA to cancel the license for glyphosate.
 Glyphosate herbicides have been severely restricted or banned in 34 countries.

-Moms Across America is a 501c3 non-profit whose mission is educate mother and others to transform the food industry and environment, creating healthy communities together.
+Moms Across America is a 501c3 non-profit whose mission is to educate mother and others to transform the food industry and environment, creating healthy communities together.
 Their motto is Empowered Moms, Healthy Kids.

 *Impossible Burger is manufactured by Impossible Foods.